ramon3k/field-service-plugins/README.md

 ---

+## 📄 License

+This project is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)** with a **Plugin Exception**.

+- **Main Application**: AGPL-3.0 (see [LICENSE.txt](LICENSE.txt))
+- **Plugin Exception**: Plugins can be distributed under any license without requiring the plugin code to be AGPL-3.0
+- **Time Clock Plugin**: MIT License (example plugin included for learning)

+See [SECURITY.md](SECURITY.md) for more details on licensing and security practices.

+---

 ## 🤝 Contributing

-This is a proprietary field service management system.
-For plugin development:
+This project welcomes plugin development:

 1. Use the plugin template in `plugin-templates/basic-plugin/`
 2. Follow the [Plugin Development Guide](docs/PLUGIN-DEVELOPMENT-GUIDE.md)
+3. Plugins can be distributed under your choice of license (MIT, Apache, proprietary, etc.)
-3. Test thoroughly before distribution
+4. Test thoroughly before distribution
-4. Document your plugin with a detailed README
+5. Document your plugin with a detailed README

 ---